nxp-mcuxpresso/mcuxsdk-doc/boards/frdmmcxw71/releaseNote/topics/what_is_new.md

     History can be found in [CHANGELOG.md](../../../../../middleware/wireless/framework/CHANGELOG.md)

 -   **Zigbee and IEEE 802.15.4**
+    -  Added Zigbee Pro 2023 and examples applications for ZC, ZR, ZED
+    -  Introduced experimental support for MAC split architecture with FreeRTOS host stack and examples applications for ZC, ZR, ZED
+    -  Fixed PHY low power timer cancellation
-    -  Minor fixes for Zigbee PRO R22 configuration.
+    -  Minor fixes for Zigbee PRO R22 configuration
-    -  Zigbee Pro 2023 Configuration is not supported in this release.
+    -  Minor fixes and stability improvements for connectivity_test example application
+    -  Fixed the size of TLVs for Node_desc_req in R23 examples